IETF-Hackathon/mDNSResponder/README.md

 If you find you can discover services but not connect to them, turn off VPN and try again to see if that makes a difference.
 (Yet another reason to be using IPv6 instead of IPv4!)

-Likewise, if your existing home network is using the same 192.168.8/24 IPv4 subnet that the AR750S uses for its own LAN network, you’ll have to reconfigure the AR750S to use a non-conflicting IPv4 subnet address range.
+Likewise, if your existing home network is using the same 192.168.8/24 IPv4 subnet that the AR750S uses for its own Wi-Fi/LAN network, you’ll have to reconfigure the AR750S to use a non-conflicting IPv4 subnet address range for its Wi-Fi/LAN network.

 For more advanced configuration options, or if you want to understand more about how this works, see